MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-antivirus-compatibility.md

 > [!IMPORTANT]
 > Beginning with [platform version 4.18.2208.0 and later](msda-updates-previous-versions-technical-upgrade-support.md#september-2022-platform-41822097--engine-11197003), if a server is onboarded to Microsoft Defender for Endpoint, [tamper protection](/editor/MicrosoftDocs/microsoft-365-docs-pr/microsoft-365%2Fsecurity%2Fdefender-endpoint%2Fmicrosoft-defender-antivirus-compatibility.md/main/9a5f8a9f-f5b9-cd00-0d21-171936a25b2b/prevent-changes-to-security-settings-with-tamper-protection.md) allows a switch to active mode, but not to passive mode.
 >
-> Note the modified logic for `ForceDefenderPassiveMode` when tamper protection is enabled: Once Microsoft Defender Antivirus is set to active mode, tamper protection prevents it from going back into passive mode even when `ForceDefenderPassiveMode` is set to `1`.
+> Notice the modified logic for `ForceDefenderPassiveMode` when tamper protection is enabled: Once Microsoft Defender Antivirus is set to active mode, tamper protection prevents it from going back into passive mode even when `ForceDefenderPassiveMode` is set to `1`.

 On Windows Server 2016, Windows Server 2012 R2, Windows Server version 1803 or newer, Windows Server 2019, and Windows Server 2022, if you're using a non-Microsoft antivirus product on an endpoint that *isn't* onboarded to Microsoft Defender for Endpoint, disable/uninstall Microsoft Defender Antivirus manually to prevent problems caused by having multiple antivirus products installed on a server.
 However, Defender for Endpoint includes capabilities that further extend the antivirus protection that is installed on your endpoint.
 If you have Defender for Endpoint, you can benefit from running Microsoft Defender Antivirus alongside another antivirus solution.